eduardopoleo/eduardopoleo.github.io/_posts/2019-09-25-computer-architechture.md

 date: 2019-09-28
 ---

-This starts a series of posts where I summarize some of my learnings after reading ["But How Do It Know?"](http://www.buthowdoitknow.com/index.html).
+This starts a series of posts where I summarize some of my learnings after reading [But How Do It Know?](http://www.buthowdoitknow.com/index.html).
 For those who do not know, this books is a "human-readable" introduction to the fundamentals of computer architecture.
 The author builds a theoretical computer starting from NAND gates all the way to the CPU's control section.
 He also touches on some other topics likes boolean arithmetic, computer peripherals, humans vs machines intelligence, among other things.
 It's an amazing read for anybody that wants to know how computers work not only engineers.
 The author assumes no technical background so the language throughout is very accessible and the content is very well supported with amazing graphics.
 Well, without further ado here's what I got from it.

 ## Codes